justinrleung/justinrleung.github.io/_pages/research.md

   * Variation in heritage Cantonese
   * Argument structure

-## Side projects
+## Other projects

 * Passivizable verb-indirect object-direct object constructions in Cantonese
 * Adjective ordering in Lingala
-* Prosody of rhetorical questions (with Angelika Kiss and Roger Lo)
+* [The meaning and prosody of rhetorical questions](https://www.researchgate.net/project/The-meaning-and-prosody-of-rhetorical-questions) (with Angelika Kiss, Roger Lo and Maxime Tulling)

 ## Past projects